-America’s national parks make excellent winter destinations, offering the possibility of more solitude, dramatic snow-dusted scenery, and cooler, more comfortable temperatures in areas with extreme summer climates, like the Everglades and Death Valley.
+Some of America’s national parks are best visited in the winter.
+The off-season brings the possibility of more solitude, dramatic snow-dusted scenery, and cooler, more comfortable temperatures in areas with extreme summer climates, like the Everglades and Death Valley.
 Whether you’re craving a warm, summer-like hike in the depths of winter or looking for a snowy adventure far away from the crowds, explore these 10 national parks for a variety of winter-season adventures.

 Winter brings cooler temperatures and fewer visitors to Death Valley — the hottest place on earth.
 Located on the California and Nevada border, Death Valley commonly surpasses the 120-degree Fahrenheit mark during the months of July and August.
 This sweltering summer heat makes outside activities like hiking, biking, and even sightseeing uncomfortable and downright dangerous.